taoteh1221/Open_Crypto_Tracker/README.txt

 OTHER CRYPTOCURRENCIES AND PAYPAL ACCEPTED HERE: https://dragonfrugal.com/donate/

-/*
  * USAGE (ADDING / UPDATING COINS) ...API support for: kraken / gatecoin / poloniex / binance / coinbase / bitstamp / bittrex / bitfinex and ethfinex / cryptofresh / bter / gemini / hitbtc / liqui / cryptopia / livecoin / upbit / kucoin / okex / gate.io / graviex / idex / hotbit / tradeogre / bitforex / bigone...BTC, XMR, ETH, LTC, AND USDT trading pair support
- * Ethereum ICO subtoken support has been built in, but values are static ICO values in ETH *
+ * Ethereum ICO subtoken support has been built in, but values are static ICO values in ETH
- SEE THE BOTTOM OF THE README.txt FOR FOR AN EXAMPLE SET OF PRE-CONFIGURED ASSETS

                     // UPPERCASE_COIN_SYMBOL